-- I didn’t have time for myself.
+- I didn’t have time for myself or my body.

-- I felt overwhelmed.
+- No question, I felt overwhelmed.

 - I was bored by yet another repeat of the same curriculum.

-- I did everything as perfectly as I could but had this feeling it wasn’t being done good enough.
+- And I did everything as perfectly as I could but had this feeling it wasn’t being done good enough.